-In general, it is a violation of the Honor Code when a student does not follow any announced policy of an individual faculty member, department, college, or university.
-A student uncertain of the application of the Honor Code to a particular circumstance should always consult with the faculty member.
+In general, it is a violation when a student does not follow any announced policy of an individual faculty member, department, college, or university.
+A student uncertain of the application of the Academic Dishonesty policy to a particular circumstance should always consult with the respective faculty member.